Heart Failure (HF)

 • Electrocardiography (ECG)

-• Echocardiography and sometimes other imaging tests
+• Echocardiography, cardiac magnetic resonance imaging (MRI), and other imaging tests

 • Blood tests